Corporate & Accounting Fraud

 Which Employees Are Protected By SOX?

 SOX protects employees of publicly traded companies and their subcontractors.
 The definition of “employee” is broad under the statute, and generally includes present and former workers, supervisors, managers, officers, and even independent contractors.
 Former employees are protected when their protected activity occurs during the course of their employment.
 SOX’s protection of independent contractors depends on the degree to which the publicly traded company exerts control over the contractor’s work.
-For instance, if the independent contractor reports to company superiors on a daily basis, is given a specific list of daily contacts and appointments, has little or no control over hours or schedule and is required to complete most or all work at the company’s offices, SOX protects the contractor from retaliation for providing information about violation of federal securities and fraud laws.
+For instance, if the independent contractor reports to company superiors on a daily basis, is given a specific list of daily contacts and appointments, has little or no control over hours or schedule and is required to complete most or all work at the company’s offices, SOX protects the contractor from retaliation for providing information about violations of federal securities and fraud laws.

 Until recently, it was unclear whether in-house counsel for a company could reveal confidential corporate information when bringing a claim for whistleblower retaliation in violation of SOX.
 Many argued that the attorney-client privilege prevented in-house counsel from revealing confidential communications with their client.
 A 2009 Administrative Review Board (“ARB”) decision, however, held that in-house counsel can reveal such information.
 Jordan v.
 Sprint Nextel Corp., ARB No. 06-105, ALJ No. 2006-SOX-41 (ARB Sept.
 30, 2009).
-In Jordan, the ARB held that otherwise privileged information is admissible in a SOX whistleblower proceeding “in order for the attorney to establish whether he or she engaged inprotected activity.”
+In Jordan, the ARB held that otherwise privileged information is admissible in a SOX whistleblower proceeding “in order for the attorney to establish whether he or she engaged in protected activity.”

 Which Employers Are Covered?